pankaj021/regular-expression-to-dfa/README.md

-There are many flaws in this code.....sorry !!!
-You will have to follow at least following things ...

 1. This code is written in C , this may not work in different machines.
 I've tried this on ubuntu.
 This works fine on ubuntu.

 2. I'm using graphics.h for drawing circles and lines.
 To make the things work on your ubuntu machine you will have to follow this link :  https://askubuntu.com/questions/525051/how-do-i-use-graphics-h-in-ubuntu   ( ***  Using SDL ).